aws/aws-cdk/packages/@aws-cdk/aws-codecommit/README.md

 const sourceAction = new codecommit.PipelineSourceAction(this, 'CodeCommit', {
     stage: sourceStage,
     repository: repo,
-});
+    outputArtifactName: 'SourceOutput', // optional - by default, a name will be auto-generated });
+// use `sourceAction.outputArtifact` as the `inputArtifact` to later Actions...
 ```

 You can also add the Repository to the Pipeline directly: